slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 Remember that, in its default variant, GPT-3 (`text-davinci-003`, Rest in Peace!) is not an "instruct" model (see [here for some background](https://huggingface.co/learn/llm-course/en/chapter11/2)), so it only completes after the last word that you gave it.
 If you wanted to use it for chatting, you would have to fake the whole chat conversation context!
 I think that is the interesting part about how these models work under the hood.
 Never forget that the actual chat is just a training on the specific syntax ([ChatML or Harmony](https://huggingface.co/blog/kuotient/chatml-vs-harmony)) that simulates a conversation between two or three parties.
 That is the human, the assistant, and the system itself.

-I remember reading this one essay, [_Implications of Simulators_](https://www.lesswrong.com/posts/fyW9EP5NdZrC3k3jz/implications-of-simulators), which is a rather philosophical post published on LessWrong by the pseudonymous author Janus.
+I remember reading this one essay, ["Implications of Simulators"](https://www.lesswrong.com/posts/fyW9EP5NdZrC3k3jz/implications-of-simulators), which is a rather philosophical post published on LessWrong by the pseudonymous author Janus.
 It explores the metaphysical and ethical consequences of living in "simulated realities", developing a framework for understanding agency, consciousness, and prediction within the "simulator" paradigm.
 There must have been an earlier post that I cannot find anymore, which talked specifically about faking the conversation to evoke a chatbot-style context.

+Also, I read a lot about the [Waluigi Effect](https://www.lesswrong.com/posts/D7PumeYTDPfBTp3i7/the-waluigi-effect-mega-post).
+It has to do with the fact that, since LLMs are operating on latent representations that only get transformed into actual tokens while prompting, you can elicit your output from *different* superpositions, or, so-called simulacra.
+Basically, Luigi vs. Waluigi exist at the same time, and the model may collapse into anyone of them based on your prompting.
+Good reading, very philosophical.

 And I do find it worrying that these basic models are not available anymore via API.
 They're an artifact of history, and deserve to be preserved.
 It's not like they take up a lot of compute anyway.